Crete hero image

 Group Logistics

-• Transport: Coaches, ferries, catamarans, and mountain minibuses.
+• Transport: coaches, ferries, catamarans, and mountain minibuses.

-• Lodging: City hotels, mountain guesthouses, coastal resorts, and retreat villas with meeting space.
+• Lodging: city hotels, mountain guesthouses, coastal resorts, and retreat villas with meeting space.

-• Meetings & Venues: Cathedral halls, monastery courtyards, hotel conference rooms, and beach pavilions with AV.
+• Meetings & Venues: cathedral halls, monastery courtyards, hotel conference rooms, and beach pavilions with AV.

 Extensions & Combos